Re-exporting goods imported from outside the EU may make them eligible for complete or partial relief on duty and import VAT

 If you use pallets or containers originating outside the EU that are temporarily imported into the EU to transport or carry non-EU goods within the EU or to export goods from the EU, you can enter them into TA.
 They must remain in the same condition except for any natural depreciation through use.

 In certain circumstances containers may be used in internal traffic to transport goods within the same EU country but this is limited to one journey.
 EU pallets and containers that are duty and tax paid within the Community do not need to be entered to TA.
-You can read Notice 306 on the TA of non European Community pallets and containers on the HMRC website.
+Notice 306 tells you about the TA of non European Community pallets and containers.